 3. They can lower your risk of developing preeclampsia.

-Another common negative outcome during pregnancy is preeclampsia.
-This is high blood pressure accompanied by protein in the urine and typically swelling of the hands and feet.
+Preeclampsia is high blood pressure accompanied by protein in the urine and typically swelling of the hands and feet.
 Maternal diet is thought to have a big effect on the development of this condition.
 Nordqvist et al. studied the timing of probiotic milk intake in relation to the incidence of preeclampsia and found that those who consumed probiotics later in their pregnancy had a lower chance of developing preeclampsia (2018).
-Interesting enough this same study also looked at how intake of these same foods affected preterm delivery and like the study described in reason one, the researchers found a decreased chance for those who consumed milk-based probiotics, but for intake earlier in pregnancy.
+Interesting enough this same study also looked at how intake of these same foods affected preterm delivery.
+And like the study described in reason one, the researchers found a decreased chance for those who consumed milk-based probiotics, but for intake earlier in pregnancy.

 4. They may help maintain moms insulin levels.